conan-io/docs/conanfile_py.rst

 Conditional settings, options and requirements ..............................................

-Remember, in your ``conanfile.py`` you have also access to the options of your dependencies, and you can play with them to:
+Remember, in your ``conanfile.py`` you have also access to the options of your dependencies, and you can use them to:

 * Add requirements dynamically
 * Change options values

-The **config** method is the right place to change values of options and settings, but you can read them from build and imports methods (and all others, as we will see).
+The **config** method is the right place to change values of options and settings.

 Here is an example of what we could do in our **config method**: